-The Bristol Housing Festival is running over five years and acting as an incubator to road-test explore smart technology and offsite manufacturing in a real-world scenario with a view developing innovative solutions to accelerate the delivery of quality, affordable housing.
-Gary Ramsay caught up with Project Director Jeremy Sweetland, to talk about
+The Bristol Housing Festival is running over five years to explore the increased use of smart technology and offsite manufacturing with a view to accelerating the delivery of quality, affordable housing for the area.
+The Offsite Hub Blog caught up with Project Director Jeremy Sweetland, to talk about progress so far.

 Q: The Festival is an exciting development in UK construction – what is your background, and did you have any knowledge or experience of offsite manufacture and delivery pre-Festival?

 Jeremy Sweetland (JS): Thanks.
 We think it’s exciting.
 My personal background is varied.
 I started out as a lawyer in corporate finance and then moved into more strategic leadership roles.
 Most recently my role was CEO of a Barristers’ Chambers in Bristol.
 Housing is one of the big issues in Bristol, and I am driven to make a difference in the city.
 Personally, I have explored what ‘home” is through setting up community houses and this has helped to shape the narrative of the Festival, which is to reimagine better ways to live in our cities.
 Innovation and housebuilding are crucial, but so is place-making and the interconnected services and elements that help create the local culture and community after the house is built.

 Q: Can you say more about your role as Project Director?
 What is a typical day?